xLightsSequencer/xLights/README.txt

    -- bug (scott)  Fix FPP connect not uploading panel start channel if port is defined -- bug (keith)  Models that fully overlap but are on different smart remotes should be uploaded on separate virtual strings
-   -- bug (keith)  Fix set pixels api has wrong definition -- bug (keith)  Fix bulk edit dimming curves dont immediately apply to sequenced effects -- bug (keith)  Fix colour panel update does not apply to effects that are not visible 2019.61 October 26 2019
+   -- bug (keith)  Fix set pixels api has wrong definition -- bug (keith)  Fix bulk edit dimming curves don't immediately apply to sequenced effects -- bug (keith)  Fix colour panel update does not apply to effects that are not visible 2019.61 October 26 2019
    -- enh (gil)    Add Redo option for the sequencer grid.
 Fixes #555.